terra-money/warp-sdk/README.md

 # warp-sdk

-WarpSdk provides a Typescript API for interacting with warp protocol, the automation protocol of the Terra blockchain.
+WarpSdk provides a Typescript API for interacting with warp protocol, the automation protocol for the Cosmos ecosystem.
 The SDK provides a simple way to interact with the warp protocol's contracts, allowing developers to perform operations such as creating and managing jobs, templates, and accounts.

 ## Installation